 Operation hours at the above locations will be expanded at the beginning of each academic year.
-Arrangements will be made for the issuance of ID cards at the Lubin Graduate Center and the Midtown Center.
 Notices regarding times and dates will be posted.

 A student will keep the same ID card for his or her entire Pace career.
 The Office of Student Accounts and Registrar Services will issue a new validation sticker each semester upon receipt of payment for tuition.
 A \$20.00 fee is charged for replacement cards.
-The Office of Students Assistance will accept payment for this fee by Cash, check or money order, payable to Pace University.
+The Office of Students Assistance will accept payment for this fee by Cash, check, or money order (payable to Pace University.)

-Higher One Refund Cards
+BankMobile Refund Cards

-Pace has partnered with Higher One to deliver refunds and offer you smarter ways to manage that money.
-You will receive a debit card from Higher One, you must activate the card and choose your refund preference.
-The refund preference choices are to 1) have a refund check mailed to your residence; 2) have your refund deposited into your checking account; or 3) have your refund put into a debit account through Higher One to use the card as a debit card.
+Pace has partnered with BankMobile to deliver refunds and offer you smarter ways to manage that money.
+You will receive a debit card from BankMobile, you must activate the card and choose your refund preference.
+The refund preference choices are to 1) have a refund check mailed to your residence; 2) have your refund deposited into your checking account; or 3) have your refund put into a debit account through BankMobile to use the card as a debit card.
 If you did not choose to use the card as a debit card, you can put the card away and not worry about it again.
-All instructions will accompany the Higher One Refund Card.
+All instructions will accompany the BankMobile Refund Card.